 Liquids, along with gases and solids, are one of the states of matter.
-Specifically, liquids describe when matter is in a dense state that usually is fairly incompressible (which means it doesn't change volume when pressure increases, as opposed to gases which are generally compressible).
+Specifically, liquids describe when matter is in a dense state that is relatively incompressible (which means it doesn't change volume when pressure increases, as opposed to gases which are compressible).
 Liquids have a density fairly close to that of the solid state of that material (within a few percent).
 Liquids are fluids, which means that they flow easily.
 This also means that liquids will take the shape of their container because the molecules can move past one another.

 While most materials will turn into a gas if they get to a high enough temperature, many materials will skip the liquid phase entirely unless under sufficient pressure.
 For example, carbon dioxide goes straight from solid to gas form unless under a fair amount of pressure (this is why frozen carbon dioxide is called 'dry ice').
 The transition from solid to gas is known as sublimation.
 At sufficiently high temperatures and pressures, the differences between gases and liquids disappear to form a supercritical fluid.

 The University of Colorado has graciously allowed us to use the following Phet simulation.
 Explore the simulation to see how states of matter change depending on temperature and pressure:

 - Wikimedia Commons [Online], Available: https://commons.wikimedia.org/wiki/File:Mercury_Switch_without_housing.jpg

 - "Gases, Liquids, and Solids," Purdue University.
 [Online].
 Available: https://www.chem.purdue.edu/gchelp/liquids/character.html.
 [Accessed: 11-May-2021]